icannotcodeijuststartmynewaccount/numba-Mandelbrot/README.md

 - **Efficient memory usage** with NumPy vectorization
 - **Adjustable parameters**: resolution, iterations, zoom region
 - **Clean grayscale output** ready for post-processing
+- **New Mandelbrot code** for use in termux or device which cannot support numba (still requires pillow(PIL), NumPy, tqdm, Python 3.x

 ## Installation